2023 NCAA Division I men's basketball tournament: Television

 CBS Sports and Warner Bros.
-Discovery Sports have US television rights to the tournament.
-As part of a cycle that began in 2016, CBS will televise the 2023 Final Four and the national championship game.
+Discovery Sports (formerly Turner Sports) had US television rights to the tournament.
+As part of a cycle that began in 2016, CBS televised the 2023 Final Four and the national championship game.

-The 2023 tournament will be Jim Nantz's final season as the lead play-by-play announcer, with Ian Eagle succeeding him starting in 2024.
+The 2023 tournament was Jim Nantz's final season as the lead play-by-play announcer, with Ian Eagle succeeding him starting in 2024 onwards.

+The 2023 tournament was also Greg Gumbel's last as studio host, as he was unavailable due to family health concerns for the 2024 NCAA tournament before he died from cancer on December 27, 2024.